SanadMarji7/Evaluating-Efficiency-of-Binarized-Neural-Networks/README.md

 How to use the Tool?

-Simply insert the CNN model architecture found at the end of the python file named "CNNOperations" we provided two examples of the VGG3 and VGG7 model architectures.
+Simply insert the CNN model architecture found at the end of the python file named "CNNOperations" or "FCOperations" we provided two examples of the VGG3 and VGG7 model architectures for CNN tool and one FC architecture for fully connected tool.

 *************************************************************************************************************************
 simple explanations for how we developed the tool: